kholland950/columbus-underground-feed/README.md

 cd columbus-underground-feed
 ./gradlew bootRun
 ```
+This will use the production build of the frontend.

 ### Running the frontend dev server and watchers
 NPM is needed to run the frontend scripts directly